Charles Burnett (RAF officer): Early career

-In 1899, Burnett enlisted as a private in the Imperial Yeomanry in order to fight in the Second Boer War.
+In 1899, Burnett enlisted as a private in the Imperial Yeomanry to fight in the Second Boer War.
 Burnett claimed to be 18 when he was in fact only 17.
-He was discharged in 1901 in order that he might take a commission and he was gazetted as a second lieutenant in the Highland Light Infantry in October 1901.
+He was discharged in 1901 that he might take a commission and he was gazetted as a second lieutenant in the Highland Light Infantry in October 1901.
 Burnett was then attached to the Imperial Yeomanry, where he temporarily held the rank of lieutenant in the 38th battalion from 26 April 1902 to 7 February 1903.
 He left South Africa for home on the SS Avondale Castle with other members of the battalion in late December 1902.

 On 20 August 1904, Burnett was seconded to the West African Frontier Force.
 During the next five years Burnett saw action in Northern Nigeria, contracted blackwater fever, was promoted to lieutenant and was twice mentioned in despatches.

 Burnett resigned his commission in September 1909 and then entered business as a part-owner of a shop in Portuguese Guinea.
 He did not meet with particular success as a businessman and by 1911 was employed by the British diplomatic service as the assistant resident in Ilorin, Nigeria.

 First World War

 With the outbreak of hostilities in 1914, Burnett rejoined the British Army.
 After qualifying as a pilot in November 1914, he was commissioned as a lieutenant on 4 December 1914.
 Burnett married Sybil Pack-Beresford just six days before his first posting as a Royal Flying Corps wing adjutant, which brought a temporary promotion to captain.
-In May 1915, Burnett was posted as a flight commander on No. 17 Squadron where he flew BE2c from Gosport and then Egypt.
+In May 1915, Burnett was posted as a flight commander on No. 17 Squadron where he flew BE2c from Fort Grange, Gosport and then Egypt.
 He became a substantive captain on 1 October 1916.

 On 2 April 1916, Burnett was promoted to temporary major and appointed Officer Commanding of No. 36 Squadron, which was stationed in Cramlington.
 In October the same year Burnett was sent to the Western Front as Officer Commanding No. 12 Squadron.
 During his tour as Officer Commanding No. 12 Squadron, Burnett was once again mentioned in despatches.

 With a promotion to temporary lieutenant colonel on 8 October 1917, Burnett was granted command of the Flying Corps' Fifth Wing which was operating in Palestine.
 Following his wing's contribution to the British victory in the Battle of Jerusalem in December 1917, Burnett was awarded the Distinguished Service Order.
 He was also awarded the Egyptian Order of the Nile, Third Class, and in the 1919 King's Birthday Honours he was made a Commander of the Order of the British Empire (CBE) in recognition of his wartime service in Egypt.